Please read case studies from some of our former students with a brief description on what they are doing now. Alumni Case Studies

 - Former students Paul Collins and Ed Evans shared their own experiences to Y12 students introducing a presentation by Working Options and talking about their own careers as a pilot and owner of a property management company.

-- Former Head Boy, Rob Thomas who is studying Civil Engineering at Loughborough University is coming on 27 June to present to Y12.
-He recently let us know that he has secured a QUEST scholarship, and is also backed by the Institute of Civil Engineers.
-In addition, he has a guaranteed summer placement for the next four years and a job straight out of university.
+- Former Head Boy, Rob Thomas who studied Civil Engineering at Loughborough University gave a presentation to year 12.
+He secured a QUEST scholarship, and is backed by the Institute of Civil Engineers.
+In addition, he had a guaranteed summer placement for the next four years and a job straight out of university.
 He completed A-levels in Maths, Physics and German and spent his gap year in Germany.
 In 2014 he participated in a course focused on the ‘Built Environment’ which was run by a company in Birmingham called MADE who run an academy yearly for free.
 Rob was given the task of creating a temporary use for a large plot of currently unused land in the centre of Birmingham.
 He met many professionals from the industry including, Architects, Planners, Landscape Architects, Urban Designers and Engineers.
 Rob said “information gained from these conversations proved very useful in developing my group’s design and proposal for the site.
 I also now have many contacts who can give me guidance in the future”.
 At the end of the week, all designs for the site were presented to a board of judges, who are frequently involved in the redevelopment of the site.
 They were very impressed with the ideas from Rob’s group and were going to submit them to Birmingham City Council.
 In conclusion Rob commented “the experience was definitely worth it and I would recommend to anyone with interests in engineering or design”.